hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 ## Use a Local Provider

 Terraform supports using local providers.
-Terraform has to find these providers to enable CDK for Terrform to generate the appropriate type bindings.
+Terraform has to find these providers to enable CDK for Terraform to generate the appropriate type bindings.
 You can achieve this in two ways:

 - [Implied Local Mirrors](https://www.terraform.io/docs/cli/config/config-file.html#implied-local-mirror-directories)
 - [Development Overrides](https://www.terraform.io/docs/cli/config/config-file.html#development-overrides-for-provider-developers)